-The QUESTion Project at School of Law and Community Services
+The QUESTion Project @ Bronx School for Law and Community Service, South Bronx

 The Bronx Center for Law and Community Service (BCLCS) is a high-achieving public high school lead by a visionary principal and team of administrators whose mission is to support self-motivation, intellectual curiosity and integrity.
 The entire freshman class of BCLCS, consisting of about 140 students, is currently enrolled in the QUESTion Class.
 This bolsters our effort to reach students early in their academic career so that they develop the confidence over time to face challenges and make empowered choices for their future.
 With teachers trained to facilitate the QUESTion Class, we are excited for the impact that the program is already having on the students and school culture at large.
 Strengthening this effort are the guidance counselors that have been trained through our Teacher Training Program – and who bring their supportive presence into one-on-one interactions with our students.